 A cocktail party where I knew no one?
 Cool, let’s do it

-It was early winter in NYC and Nick lived in a fourth floor walk-up apartment in the west village.
+It was early winter in NYC and Nick lived in a fourth-floor walk-up apartment in the West Village.
 I remember the funny messages on each new stairway, motivating guests to keep walking.
-They felt like personal motivation messages as with each flight I wondered if I was making a mistake.
+They felt like personal motivational messages as with each flight I wondered if I was making a mistake.

 (I mean I wouldn’t know anyone, wouldn’t it be awkward AF?!)

 When we got to his apartment we had to take our shoes off at the door.
 There were name tags for each person coming in.
 Then the icebreakers began…